 Embeddings are typically obtained by extracting the weights of a trained neural network layer that is close to the output layer, but before a classification layer (such as softmax [13]) is applied.
-Embeddings are inherently non-invertible3, owing to the information lost when reducing the dimensionality of the original input.
-In return, however, they offer the ability to quantify similarity of inputs in the embedding space, typically with a vector-based metric, such as cosine similarity.
+This approach captures the model's abstracted representation of the input that was learned implicitly during model training.
+Embeddings are inherently non-invertible, owing to the information lost when reducing the dimensionality of the original input.
+In return, however, they offer the ability to quantify similarity of elements in the embedding space, typically with a vector-based metric, such as cosine similarity.

 In contrast, compression is concerned purely with minimizing the size of the data while also preserving the integrity of the information that is compressed.
-Depending on the algorithm used, compression may achieve perfect or near-perfect reconstruction of the compressed data into its original form.
+Depending on the algorithm used, compression may achieve perfect or nearperfect reconstruction of the compressed data into its original form.
 There are two main methods of compression: lossless and lossy [14].
 Lossless compression removes only extraneous metadata, while lossy compression removes some of the original data.
 For example, PNG images use lossless compression, whereas JPEG images use lossy compression.
-Lossy compression usually optimizes the information lost so that the decrease in quality is perceptually minimal to humans and is therefore tenable in most cases.
+Similarly, WAV is a lossless audio compression technique while MP3 provides lossy audio compresion.
+Lossy compression usually optimizes the information lost so that the decrease in quality is perceptually minimal to humans and is therefore tenable for most use cases.

+Both embeddings and compression can be applied to a wide variety of media formats, ranging from classical text to images and three-dimensional modeling assets.
 To summarize, embeddings focus on transforming input into a different magnitude of dimensionality to facilitate comparison that is not easily achieved in the input space (e.g., semantic similarity of words or sentences).
 Conversely, compression focuses on minimizing the size of the input data so it can be reconstructed with original or near original fidelity.
 In other words, embeddings facilitate the quantitative comparison of data with unwieldy dimensionality, whereas compression minimizes the storage footprint of a piece of data while preserving as much of the original information as possible.